robertsdotpm/robertsdotpm.github.io/articles/rand/README.md

 To determine its value consider that the q set offset ends up pointing to a specific quad set.
 The quad set is converted to an edge hash list and the value of i being checked is passed to the nonce search algorithm.
 This algorithm generates a list of nonces with their heuristic data.
 If the best nonce and its heuristic data match the metadata then the correct value of i must have been found.

-The integer is a key way to solve the pigeon hole problem that arises from running out of mappings for values.
-Since the value of i is not saved in the data format, the inclusion of i allows each value to be mapped uniquely to a smaller size without taking up extra space in the data format.
+The integer is a key way to solve the problem that arises from running out of nonces to check.
+Since the value of i is not saved in the data format, the inclusion of i allows each q set to be used uniquely with its own nonce range without taking up extra space in the data format.

 Example code: not available yet.